Peter-AK/Peter-AK.github.io/_posts/2020-05-10-Brining_a_gun_to_a_guard_fight.md

 		<br>Now let's filter all the player + guards that have the same angle.
 Remember we can't shoot a guard that is behind a player or another guard, we can only shoot the closest character for each unique angle.</p>
 		<p>From Wiki:
 		"The function atan2(y,x) is defined as the angle in the Euclidean plane, given in radians, between the positive x axis and the ray to the point (x, y) ≠ (0, 0)."
-		<br> atan2 is available from the math module in python 2.7 standard lib</p>
+		<br>The atan2 function is available from the math module in python 2.7 standard lib.
+		<br>For atan(delta_y, delta_x) get the delta value from guard to player to get a unique angle.</p>
         <p>
 		If you take a look at Figure 4. you can see that everything behind the guard at [2, 1] is unshootable.
 		</p>